 1. The clipboard panel

 By default, Word stores your most recent 24 clipboard entries, rotating older entries out with new additions to your clipboard.
-This gives you the ability to insert more things from your clipboard at once, and become more organized with how you work in Word.
+This allows you to insert more things from your clipboard and become more organized with your work in Word Settings.

 To open the Clipboard panel, click on the Home menu, and then click the Clipboard dialogue box launcher in the bottom right corner.
 Double-click the image or text you want to paste into your document.

 You don’t need an advanced image editor to remove background from images.
 In fact, you don’t need an image editor at all!
 Word has a built-in function to remove image backgrounds for you, only keeping the parts of an image you want.
 This is a wonderful tool for creating professional images, focusing on nothing but the subject.

 The background removal tool is already pretty intelligent and advanced.
 It’s able to detect backgrounds and often doesn’t need any manual corrections.
 However, you can always adjust what parts you want to remove or keep using the manual drawing tools provided in the removal tool.

 To get started, insert an image into your Word document and select it.
 Afterward, the Picture Format tab should appear in your Ribbon.
 Here, all you have to do is click on the Remove Background button.
 The areas that will be removed will have a purple overlay on them, indicating that the space marked will become transparent.

 You can refine the selection using the Mark Areas to Keep and Mark Areas to Remove tools.

 3. Insert a screenshot

 Adding a screenshot could be extremely useful in your Word documents.
 Once again, you don’t have to use an image editor to crop screenshots — you don’t even have to save a screenshot on your computer!
 Word has an integrated feature that allows you to grab a screenshot from any window you have open, then insert it into Word.